hedonistrh/TurkishMusicGeneration/review-evaluation-metrics.md

 5) **Conservation of Metric Structure**

     Idea comes from [Algorithmic Composition of Melodies with Deep Recurrent Neural Networks](https://github.com/hedonistrh/TurkishMusicGeneration/blob/master/2018-10-10-Literature-Review-for-Music-Generation.md#4-algorithmic-composition-of-melodies-with-deep-recurrent-neural-networks), they use _Irish Music_ as dataset and realized that system learns that from a rhythmical point of view, it is interesting to notice that, even though the model had no notion of bars implemented, the metric structure was preserved in the generated continuations.

+    _Ps.
+Andre Holzapfel's paper which is called [Relation between surface rhythm and rhythmic modes in Turkish makam music](http://www.diva-portal.org/smash/get/diva2:1040433/FULLTEXT01.pdf) can be helpful to understand metric structure of Turkish Makam Music_

 6) **Mutual Information with Time**